PennLINC/transdiagnostic_executive_function/index.md

 spectrum (PS).
 There are relatively few open data resources specifically tailored to evaluate the development of EF across clinical diagnoses.
-Here, we introduce a new data resource that combines longitudinal multi-modal imaging data (sMRI, dMRI, fMRI, ASL, & QSM) with rich clinical and cognitive phenotyping data.
+Here, we introduce a new data resource that combines longitudinal multi-modal imaging data (sMRI, dMRI, fMRI, ASL, & MEGRE for QSM) with rich clinical and cognitive phenotyping data.

 ### Project Lead